 and the claim follows by the monotonicity of the measure paired with the hypothesis that the $\m$-measure of $\Omega_k$ vanishes, that is, $\m(C_k)\le \m(\Omega_k) \to 0$, and the behavior of $f$ prescribed by~\ref{prop:isoperim}.

-Point~(iii).
+\textit{Proof of \ref{item:queen}}.
 Without loss of generality, we can assume there exists a constant $C_1<+\infty$ independent of $k$ such that

 as otherwise there is nothing to prove.
 Let us consider the (not relabeled) sequence realizing the $\liminf$.
-Since $\Omega_k$ is converging $L^1(X, \m)$ to a set of $\m$-finite measure, we can also assume that $\m(\Omega_k)$ is equibounded, independent of $k$, that is,
+Since $\Omega_k$ is converging in $L^1(X, \m)$ to a set of finite $\m$-measure, we can also assume that $\m(\Omega_k)$ is equibounded, independently of $k$, that is,